liltims77/Building-an-etl-ingestion-data-pipeline-with-apache-airflow/README.md

 5. jupyter-notebook was used to  create dataframe and insert dataset into pgcli chunk bu chunk
 6. pgadmin database was created and merged with pgcli.
 7. pgadmin db was used to query data using postgresql
-8. dataset was converted into scripts, and ingested into docker chunk bu chunk
+8. dataset was converted into scripts, and ingested into docker chunk by chunk
 9. airflow dags was created and inserted into aws s3
 10. Amanzon Managed Workflow for Apache airflow enviroment was also created, dags requirements.txt folder were inserted to create the airflow user interface
 11. AWS airflow user interface was used to monitor workflow schedules and time.